kingsdesigntas/roots-sage-starter/README.md

 Clone this repo

+- run `composer install`
-Edit setup.js and modify the config object to suit the project run `yarn && yarn setup`
+- Edit setup.js and modify the config object to suit the project
+- run `yarn && yarn setup`